wix-incubator/wix-code-docs/wix-events-v2/wix-events-v2/guides/partial-updates.md

 # Partial Updates
-Most `PATCH` endpoints support partial updates via a combination of a _partial entity body_ and a `fields` parameter.
+Most update endpoints support partial updates via a combination of a _partial entity body_ and a `fields` parameter.

 ## Fields parameter
 The `fields` parameter accepts a set of field paths that specifies the entity data to update.
 In general, the fields path begins from the root of the request body.